workshopper/adventure/readme.markdown

 `problem.fail` can be a string, a buffer, a stream, or a function that returns a string, a buffer, or a stream.

+## problem.template

+This is a path to your template.
+It gets run when a user selects your problem.

+`problem.template` is a path to your template.

 # events

 ## shop.on('pass', function (name) {})